Gh61/lovelace-hue-like-light-card/README.md

 type: custom:hue-like-light-card
 entity: light.livingroom_color
 ```
+Where **livingroom_color** is the entity id of some existing light.

+For certain configurations (single light without scenes) you **might not get the [Hue Screen](#hue-screen)** on click.<br/>
+This is caused by the default [Click action](#automatic-click-action), you can override it by setting `onClickAction` and/or `offClickAction`.<br/>
+*This default behaviour is chosen because the Hue Screen is currently not supporting control of all light features.
+It will be changed, after the brightness and color change is implemented to the Hue Screen.*

 For more options see [Configuration](#configuration) or let yourself inspire in [Examples of configuration](#examples-of-configuration)

 ## Installation